6 Pilates exercises to combat stress and anxiety

-Reset, destress and clear your thoughts with some of these basic exercises which can be done at home to calm your mind and relax your body.
+Reset, destress and clear your thoughts with some of these basic exercises, which can be done at home or in a gym, to calm your mind and relax your body.
 As people hold stress and anxiety in different parts of their body, try these exercises which open up the main areas holding tension in the body, such as the hips, chest, and shoulders.

 - Lie down with hands cupped over your ribs.
 With knees bent, feet and hips flat, make your shoulders and head heavy on the floor.
 Inhale deeply whilst lifting and expanding the lungs for a count of three.
 On the last breath, exhale deeply for a count of three and lower your abdominals and draw them back into your spine.

 - Do this four to six times, making sure to relax the face and jaw on each breath.
 (This can be done sitting and standing, but the body and mind will relax more having the whole body lying down).

 *Sometimes simply doing just two of these deep breaths, being mindful of the feeling of your lungs expanding and counting the inhale and exhale, can immediately prevent a full-on anxiety attack coming on.
 It will relieve the body of tightness and stress.

 - Lie down, mindful to have your knees bent and in line with your hips and heels.
 Relaxing the upper body, chest and head, make sure your box is square (shoulder to shoulder, hip to hip).